guettli/programming-guidelines/README.md

 Two things are simplified: The second version does not need a class or inheritance.
 Nice, since less code means less bugs.

 In the second example the method `smpt_connection()` is not an instancemethod of a class, it just an unbound method.
-If a tests asks for a parameter with this name, then pytest gives the method the result of this method.
+If a test asks for a parameter with this name, then pytest gives the test the result of this method.

 And look at the assertion: `self.assertEqual(response_code, 250)` vs `assert response_code == 250`.
 Namespaces
 introduced by dots are great (`assertEqual` is in the namespace of `self`).
 But if one level is enough, than